steven-struglia/Applied-Graph-Modeling-Toolkit/README.md

 Toolkit for modeling network graphs under the Erdos-Renyi Random Graph Model and the Binary Stochastic Block Model.
 Partitioning done using convex optimization search of Fiedler vector under three separate instances of a weight matrix, graph laplacian, and symmetric normalized graph laplacian.

 Results and analysis of these models can be found in the PDF file REPORT.pdf.
-Code can be found under amsc420 branch.